 Highlight the core responsibilities that the employee performs well.

-Uncover an area where the employee needs improvement.
+Uncover an area where the employee’s progress needs improvement.
 Your job as a manager is to guide your team and help them realize their full potential.
 If any areas are not up to par, you can suggest help and additional training that could fix this gap.
-You can focus on technical as well as soft skills here.
+Focus on technical as well as communication skills in this part.

-Focus on the blockers, what prevented them from achieving a specific goal, streamline the process, and address the issue.
+Focus on the blockers, what prevented them from achieving a specific goal, so that you can both work on streamlining the process, and addressing the core issue.

-Follow up with this question to find out if the employee’s skills are used to their full potential or if there are any aspects of the role that your team finds challenging.
+Follow up with this question to find out if the employee’s strengths are used to their full potential or if there are any aspects of the role that they find challenging.

 Performance review questions you might get asked as a manager

 Performance review sessions are two-way conversations.
-There’s a high chance you will get asked the following questions, and it’s better to be prepared to give relevant answers.
+There’s a high chance you’ll get asked the following questions, and it’s better to be prepared to give relevant answers.